goact/yourfertility/goact-api/2-Authentication.md

 ## 4. User request new password ( POST /mint/api/v1/auth/request_new_password )

-This flow is used in a case when the end user request new password in the yourfertility.org.au .
+This flow is used when the end user requests a new password from the frontend .

 ### Request

 **Authentication**

-Request must be authenticated by Application specific token. goAct providers 'ApplicationToken' for yourfertilyt.org.au to access APIs .
+Request must be authenticated by Application specific token. goAct provides the 'ApplicationToken' for the frontend to access APIs .

 **Example Request**